Subscribe to RSS feeds Bulkowski Blog via RSS

 CrossingPrice must cross the pattern from side to side, filling the triangle with price movement, not white space.

-TouchesPrice must touch each trendline at least twice, forming distinct valleys and peaks.
+TouchesPrice must touch one trendline at least three times, the other at least twice, forming distinct valleys and peaks.

-BreakoutUpward 70% of the time and 61% of the way to the triangle apex (upward breakouts) and 62% of the way for downward breakouts.
+BreakoutUpward 63% of the time and 64% of the way to the triangle apex (for both breakout directions).

 Consult the figure on the right.